Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-1. Wait for non zone aware store-gateways to stop.
+1. Wait for non zone aware store-gateways to terminate.

 1. Set the final configuration.